athosarnourleal/HammerCompiler/README.md

 ### result being displayed as an text file instead of the console (current priority)
 ### HSS basic documentation(first finish language)
 ### better HSS code debugging and a proper UI
-# CURRENT VERSION: first alpha not finished
+# CURRENT VERSION: version 0.1